 Weight Training Builds Stronger Bones And Helps Prevent Osteoporosis

 Since bones provide the frame for our body tissue our skeleton is always under some degree of stress.
-As you read this blog post the force of gravity is bearing down on your bones even though you can’t really feel it.
-Too much stress can lead to bone damage at a microscopic level- in pretty much the same way it does in your muscles and like our muscles when bones are damaged they need to be be repaired.
+As you are reading this article, the force of gravity is bearing down on your bones even though you can’t really feel it.
+Too much stress can lead to bone damage at a microscopic level- in pretty much the same way it does in your muscles and like our muscles when bones are damaged they need to be repaired.
 According to Wolff’s law, the bones in a healthy person or animal will adapt to the loads they are placed under so if the forces acting on a bone increases, the bone will remodel itself over time to become stronger and denser to be able to cope with the load that it has to bear.
-In essence it’s a stress response in keeping with the laws of general adaption.
+In essence it’s a stress response in keeping with the laws of general adaptation.
 From a physiological point of view, stress isn’t always a bad thing as we perceive it in our everyday lives.
-Quite simply stress is the reaction of our body to stimulation or forces that puts it out of balance- (a balance that we refer to as homeostasis.)
+Quite simply stress is the reaction of our body to stimulation or forces that puts it out of balance, (a balance that we refer to as homeostasis.)
 If the forces are too great or too sudden – like the forces acting on your bones during a car accident or a fall from a great height- your bones can’t adapt fast enough or deal with the sudden overload and a fracture will occur.
-Also if a force is continuously applied through repetitive strain and your bones don’t have enough time to rest and recuperate it can also result in a fracture- in this case a stress fracture.
+Also, if a force is continuously applied through repetitive strain and your bones don’t have enough time to rest and recuperate it can also result in a fracture- in this case a stress fracture.
 This is what happens to many runners and aerobics aficionados after years of doing the same activity over and over again.
 On the other side of the spectrum, if there is a reduction in the forces on your bones, be it from being bed ridden or from living a predominantly sedentary lifestyle, your bones will remodel themselves to be weaker and less dense as a result.
 Just like your muscles if you don’t use it- you lose it.

 Understanding How Bones Get Stronger